-As mentioned above, if payments of dividends have a chance to take negative values, then the stock prices of a company can take negative values with a positive probability, which is an undesirable property for the stock price.
+As mentioned above, if payments of dividends have chances to take negative values, then the stock prices of the companies can take negative values with positive probabilities, which is an undesirable property for the stock prices.
 That is why, we follow the idea in \citeA{Campbell88}.
-As a result, the stock price of the company takes positive values.
+As a result, the stock prices of the companies take positive values.
 Following the idea in \citeA{Campbell88}, one can obtain the following approximation